nabanitabag/Blogsite/README.md

 # Blogsite
-add new posts to the journal by using '/compose' path Technologies and Frameworks used:
+add new posts to the journal by using '/compose' path.

+Technologies and Frameworks used:
 Node.js
 Express.js